utdata/rwdir/docs/08-plots-more.md

 The _look_ of the graph is controlled by the theme.
 There are a number of preset themes you can use.
 Let's look at a couple.

-1. Create a new section saying we'll explore themes
+1. Create a new section saying we'll explore themes.
 2. Add the chunk below and run it.